Falcon Lake Incident

-The Falcon Lake Incident was an alleged UFO encounter on May 20, 1967, at Falcon Lake, within Whiteshell Provincial Park in the Canadian province of Manitoba.
+The Falcon Lake Incident was an alleged UFO encounter on 20 May 1967, at Falcon Lake, within Whiteshell Provincial Park in the Canadian province of Manitoba.
 Unlike typical UFO reports, the lone witness, Steve Michalak, claimed to hear human voices, said the craft was man-made, and claimed burns on his abdomen were caused by its exhaust.
+CBC News has called it "Canada's best-documented UFO case".

 Initially telling police he was burned by a spaceship, Michalak later told the press it was a man-made aircraft, prompting investigations by law enforcement and the military.
-CBC News has called it "Canada's best-documented UFO case".

-Despite agreeing not to disturb the site, Michalak unexpectedly gave authorities objects he claimed he had collected from the site.
+Despite agreeing not to disturb the site, Michalak unexpectedly visited it with another person and gave authorities objects he claimed he had collected from the site.
 When some of those objects tested positive for low-level radioactivity, chemists suggested the objects might have been contaminated with substances like radium-based paint, which was accessible at the time.

 In 1968, Michalak told press his burns had returned and they photographed a grid-like pattern of marks on his abdomen that bore little resemblance to his earlier burns.
 A psychiatrist concluded the new wounds were likely self-inflicted.
-In 2017, CBC news quoted Michalak's son as saying: "If Dad hoaxed this – remember we're talking about a blue-collar, industrial mechanic – if he hoaxed it then he was a freakin' genius."
+In 2017, CBC News quoted Michalak's son as saying: "If Dad hoaxed this – remember we're talking about a blue-collar, industrial mechanic – if he hoaxed it then he was a freakin' genius."

 Overview

-On May 20, 1967, Steve Michalak reported to a passing member of the highway patrol that he had been burned by a "spaceship".
-Later that night, Michalak sought medical treatment for first degree burns.
-Two days later, Michalak contacted press, and the resultant media coverage triggered multiple civilian and official investigations in both Canada and the United States.
-On May 23, a civilian UFO investigator photographed Michalak's torso, showing typical burns that are irregularly shaped and unevenly spaced.
+On 20 May 1967, Steve Michalak reported to a passing member of the highway patrol that he had been burned by a "spaceship".
+Later that night, Michalak sought medical treatment for first-degree burns.
+Two days later, Michalak contacted the press, and the resulting media coverage triggered multiple civilian and official investigations in both Canada and the United States.
+On 23 May, a civilian UFO investigator photographed Michalak's torso, showing typical burns that were irregularly shaped and unevenly spaced.

-Though he had promised not to disturb the site, on June 26 Michalak unexpectedly reported to authorities that he had returned to the supposed landing site to collect artifacts including a burnt shirt, steel tape, and a soil sample.
-After a soil sample provided by Michalak tested positive for potentially dangerous levels of radioactivity, Michalak led authorities to supposed landing site.
+Though he had promised not to disturb the site, on 26 June Michalak unexpectedly reported to authorities that he had returned to the supposed landing site to collect artifacts, including a burnt shirt, steel tape, and a soil sample.
+After a soil sample provided by Michalak tested positive for potentially dangerous levels of radioactivity, he led authorities to the landing site.
 While trace amounts of radiation were found, suggestive of a natural radium vein or perhaps contamination by a luminescent radium paint, nothing dangerous was detected.

 Near the end of 1967, Michalak published his story in a booklet.
-The following January, he again contacted press, which ran photographs of Michalak with a grid of uniform, evenly spaced marks on his abdomen which he described as burns that had come back.
-A Mayo Clinic psychiatrist who examined Michalak reported that his lesions were diagnosed as "obviously factitial" but did not find overt evidence of significant mental illness.
+The following January, he again contacted the press, which ran photographs of Michalak with a grid of uniform, evenly spaced marks on his abdomen that he described as burns that had come back.
+A Mayo Clinic psychiatrist who examined Michalak reported that his lesions were diagnosed as "obviously factitial," though they did not find overt evidence of significant mental illness.